semaphoreci/docs/configuring-database-access_5c5d618a2c7d3a66e32e2ee7.md

 In order to create a new user in MySQL you will need to execute the following command:

+    mysql -h 127.0.0.1 -P 3306 -u root < rMySQL.sql

+The contents of `rMySQL.sql` are as follows:

+    CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';

 ### Create a new user with administrative privileges

 In order to create a new user with administrative privileges in MySQL you will need to execute the following command:

+    mysql -h 127.0.0.1 -P 3306 -u root < adminMySQL.sql

+The contents of `adminMySQL.sql` are as follows:

+	CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
+	GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';

 ## Redis